dannyh79/dannyh79.github.io/_posts/2020-03-27-ruby-precedence-in-block.md

 ```

 ## What is Block in Ruby
 In Ruby, a (code) block is a piece of code that takes arguments.
-A block can NOT "survive" its own inside, UNLESS it is attached to methods, or in the form of a proc/lambda.
+A block can NOT "survive" on its own, UNLESS it is attached to methods, or in the form of a proc/lambda.

 ```ruby
 # Two ways to wrap a block in Ruby